EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 The original motivation for this blog post was to clarify for myself the relationship between these three descriptions (in his original work, Johnson jumped immediately between the third and second using the Kosambi–Karhunen–Loève theorem).

-In his paper, Johnson also notes that the solution given is the _only_ crinkled arc, up to certain permitted transformations.

-[^ footnote]
-This set of basis vectors is
+I was somewhat surprised to find the definition of the basis functions for the crinkled arc in $$L^2(0,1)$$ did not appear in any sources that I found, though I was also surprised by how few sources I could find.

 ## References

 Halmos, P. R. (2012).
 A Hilbert space problem book (Vol. 19).
 Springer Science & Business Media.
+(Problem 4)

 Johnson, G. G. (1970, June).
 A crinkled arc.
 In Proc.
 Amer.
 Math.
 Soc (Vol. 25, pp. 375-376).